Most Affordable (Cheap!) East Bay Summer Camps - 510 Families

 6. Think Rec.
 Local parks and recreation departments offer great deals for residents, especially if you don’t need full-time care.

 7. Barter.
 Get creative.
 Can you make a trade?
 Do you have a skill that would benefit the camp?
-Can you prepare snack or run errands to help the staff in order to defray costs?
+Can you prepare snacks or run errands to help the staff in order to defray costs?

 Did we miss your favorite lower-cost camp option?
 Help a family out and share it in the comments!